 Total fire ban

-There is a total fire ban in place in all DOC campsites in the Coromandel - no open fires, no camp fires, and no fireworks are permitted.
+There is a total fire ban in place in all DOC campsites in the Coromandel, until further notice.
+No open fires, no camp fires, and no fireworks are permitted.

 Water from tap